univention/univention-corporate-server/management/univention-directory-manager-rest/README.md

 The only writeable LDAP server is the LDAP server on the Primary Directory Node.

 ### Authentication
-The *UDM REST API* can only be accessed via HTTP Basic authentication.
+The *UDM REST API* can be accessed via HTTP Basic authentication and HTTP Bearer authentication.
-For the authentication the username and password have to be provided.
-A special username is `cn=admin`, which is the LDAP root dn.
+For Basic authentication the username and password have to be provided.
+A special username is `cn=admin`, which is the LDAP root DN.
-Authentication via DN or mail address is not possible.
+Authentication via LDAP-DN or mail address is not possible.
-In the future HTTP Bearer authentication should be implemented to support authentication via a JWT including a ID and/or Access Token.
+For Bearer authentication an OAuth 2 Access Token has to be provided as JWT.

 ### Authorization
 The authorization at the *UDM REST API* is done via group membership.
 By default Domain Admins, DC Backup Hosts and DC Slave Hosts are allowed to access it.